workergnome/collection-faces/README.md

 curl -o ./bin/data/cmoa.json https://raw.githubusercontent.com/cmoa/collection/master/cmoa.json
 ```

-This will give us a large JSON file.
+This will download a single large JSON file and save it to the `bin/data` directory.

 #### Step Two: Download the Images

-To download the images contained within the dump, we can use Ruby and the Typhoeus gem to download the images in parallel.  the `download_em_all.rb` script will do this.
+To download the images contained within the downloaded dataset, we can use Ruby and the [Typhoeus](https://github.com/typhoeus/typhoeus) gem to download the images in parallel.
+The included `download_em_all.rb` script will do this.

-to install the dependencies, we use [Bundler](http://bundler.io):
+First, to install the dependencies, we use [Bundler](http://bundler.io):

 ```bash
 bundle install
 ```

-We can then run the script and download the images.
+Once Bundler has installed the dependencies, we can use it to run the script and download the images.

 ```bash
 bundle exec ruby download_em_all.rb